gematik/app-Tiger/tiger-standalone-proxy/README.md

     # A list of upstream tiger-proxies.
 This proxy will try to connect to all given sources to
     # gather traffic via the STOMP-protocol.
 If any of the given endpoints are not accesible the
     # server will not boot. (fail fast, fail early)
+    trafficEndpointConfiguration:
+      name: "tigerProxy Tracing Point"
+      # the name for the traffic Endpoint. can be any string, which will be
+      # displayed at /tracingpoints
 ```